FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/faq.md

 **A:** FortiFlex provides multiple automation options:
 - **REST API**: Direct integration with Terraform, Ansible, etc.
 - **Terraform Provider**: Native Fortinet provider for FortiFlex resources
-- **Azure ARM Templates**: Pre-built templates with FortiFlex integration
+- **Ansible Collection**: Playbook to interact FortiFle
 - **CI/CD Pipelines**: API calls in deployment workflows

 ## Lab-Specific Questions

-### Q: What Azure permissions do I need for this lab?

-**A:** Your lab account has been pre-configured with:
-- Contributor access to your assigned resource group
-- Virtual Machine Contributor role
-- Network Contributor role
-- These permissions allow VM creation and network configuration

 ### Q: Can I access my lab environment after the workshop?

 **A:** Lab environments are temporary:
 - Available during workshop + 24 hours for practice
-- Save any configurations or scripts you want to keep
-- Production FortiFlex access requires your own Fortinet account
+- All Scrips used in the workshop are available at the course GitHub Repo
+-
 ### Q: What if my API calls aren't working in Postman?

 **A:** Common issues and solutions:
 1. **Authentication Error**: Verify API key is correct in environment variables
 2. **404 Errors**: Check the base URL is set correctly
-3. **Rate Limiting**: Wait 30 seconds between rapid API calls
-4. **JSON Formatting**: Use Postman's JSON validator for request bodies
+3. **JSON Formatting**: Use Postman's JSON validator for request bodies

 ### Q: How do I get production FortiFlex access for my organization?